cog-imperial/min_matches_heuristics/README.md

 ## Minimum Number of Matches Problem Solving

 Exact methods:
 CPLEX 12.6.3 and Gurobi 6.5.2 are used to solve exactly both the transshipment and transportation MILP formulations of the minimum number of matches problem.
-Based on the difficulty of each test set, we set a time limit for each solver run as follows: (i) 1800 seconds for the Furman (2000) test set, (ii) 7200 seconds for the Chen et al. (2015a, 2015b) test set, 14400 seconds for the Grossman (2017) test set.
+Based on the difficulty of each test set, we set a time limit for each solver run as follows: (i) 1800 seconds for the Furman (2000) test set, (ii) 7200 seconds for the Chen et al. (2015a, 2015b) test set, 14400 seconds for the Grossmann (2017) test set.
 Furthermore, each solver run stores the computed solution together with the following statistics: (i) elapsed time, (ii) number of explored nodes, (iii) upper and lower bound (relative gap).
 Directory `lib/exact_methods` contains the modules for solving the minimum number of matches problem via exact methods.
 Directory `data/mip_solutions` stores the computational results which have been obtained via the exact methods.

 Heuristic methods:
 This code classifies the heuristics for solving the minimum number of matches problem into three categories: (i) relaxation rounding, (ii) water filling, and (iii) greedy packing.
 In particular, the problem is solved via the following heuristics: